atlassian/stricter/README.md

 ## stricter/circular-dependencies

 Checks for circular dependencies in the code.
-Has a configuration to additionally check for cycles on folder level.
+Has a configuration to additionally check for cycles on folder level with ability to exclude particular directory from check by providing path to it in registries.

 ```
 'stricter/circular-dependencies': {
     config: {
-        checkSubTreeCycle: Boolean; // true to check for folder-lever cycles
+        checkSubTreeCycle: Boolean, // true to check for folder-lever cycles
+        registries?: string[] | string, // Optional: values should be a glob
     }
 }
 ```